-With the start of summer, The Jewish Star is again pleased to publish a special summer message by Rabbi Hershel Billet of the Young Israel of Woodmere.
-Rabbi Billet urges that his congregants exercise both physical and spiritual caution during the summer months — excellent advise to all
+With the start of summer, The Jewish Star is again pleased to publish a message by Rabbi Hershel Billet of the Young Israel of Woodmere.
+Rabbi Billet urges congregants to exercise both physical and spiritual caution during the summer months — excellent advice to all.

 Now that the summer is officially upon us, our kids will be scattering all over the world in the coming weeks.
 I am sharing some points I believe are worth noting when anticipating many summer activities we and/or our children might engage in.
 The first set of points concern safety concerns many of us are aware of, along with some reminders I think of every summer on account of sundry items that have caught my attention over the years.
 Please forgive me if I am saying things to you that you already know.
 When it comes to safety, a friendly reminder is appropriate.
 This is essentially the same note as last year with a few added comments.

 The second set of points concerns our summer attitudes towards sanctity and kedusha.
 On a metaphysical level our eternal values are as important as our temporal values.

 1. Sunscreen.
 Just about every study and article about the dangers of the sun recommends putting sunscreen on exposed parts of the body, especially when one will be outdoors for a few hours.
 When in the sun for extended periods, heads should be covered!